 validation period means the period of time commencing at midnight on the day of determination of a Saturday Lotto draw’s results and ending at the close of business on the 14th day following that day (or on the business day preceding that 14th day, if the day falls on a weekend or public holiday);

-winning number means any one of the first 6 numbers drawn from the barrel in a Saturday Lotto draw.
+winning number means any one of the first 6 numbers drawn in a Saturday Lotto draw.

-100. Super66 entry may be made with Saturday Lotto entry
+[Rule 99 amended in Gazette 4 Oct 2017 p.
+5133.]

-A subscriber entering a Saturday Lotto draw in a particular week may, in conjunction with that entry, enter the Super66 draw for that week in accordance with Part 10 of these rules.
+[100.
+Deleted in Gazette 4 Oct 2017 p.
+5134.]

 101. How to fill out a playslip